KaveIO/Eskapade/docs/source/tutorial_data_mimic.rst

 The Kolmogorov–Smirnov test may also be used to test whether two underlying one-dimensional probability distributions differ.
 In this case, we apply the KS test to each variable and save the results.

 .. note::
   The KS test assumes the distribution is continious.
-Altough the test is run for all variables, we should keep this in mind when looking at the results for the catagorical variables.
+Although the test is run for all variables, we should keep this in mind when looking at the results for the catagorical variables.

 If the K-S statistic is small or the p-value is high, then we cannot reject the null-hypothesis that the distributions of the two samples are the same.
 Aka: They are sufficiently similar to say they are from the same distrubution.